ravendb/book/Intro/Intro.md

 In that decade we have learned a lot about what it takes to really make a database that _just works_ and doesn't force you to jump through so many hoops.
 In particular, I came from a Microsoft centric world, and that had a big impact on the design of RavenDB.
 Most NoSQL solutions (especially at the time) had a very different mental model for how they should operate.
 They put a lot of attention on speed, or scale out or esoteric data models.
+Often at a severe expense of ease of use, operational simplicity and what I consider to be fundemental features (such as transactions).

 On the other hand, I wanted to have a database that would make _sense_ for building web applications and business systems.
 You know, the bread and butter of our industry.
-I wanted a database that would be ACID, because a database without transaction just doesn't make sense to me.
+I wanted a database that would be ACID, because a database without transactions just doesn't make sense to me.
 I wanted to get rid of the limitations of the rigid schema of relational database but keep working on Domain Driven systems.
-I wanted something that is fast but at the same time can be just thrown on a production server and work without having to pay for an on call babysitter.
+I wanted something that is fast but at the same time can be just thrown on a production server and work without having to pay for an on-call babysitter.

 A lot of the design of RavenDB was heavily influenced by the [Release It!](https://pragprog.com/book/mnee/release-it) book, which I _highly_ recommend.
-We tried to get a lot of things right from the get go, and in retrospect, I think we did a good job there.
+We tried to get a lot of things right from the get go, and with a decade in production to look back at, I think we did a good job there.

 That doesn't mean that we always hit the bullseye.
 Almost a decade in production, deployed to hundreds of thousands of machines (of sometimes dubious origin) and used by teams of wildly different skill levels will teach you